ProgrammerAL/Presentations-2024/atlanta-developers-conference-2024/presentation.md

 # What are NRTs?

 - Nullable Reference Types
 - Compiler check for null value at Compile Time
-- As Developer, we say code can-be or will-not-be null
-- If something can be null when it's used
+- Compiler Warning when compiler thinks something __*can be*__ null
-  - Compiler warning is made

 ```xml
 <PropertyGroup>